cheney-yan/rpi-auto-usb-mounter/README.md

 #TODO:

 [x] basic function works
+[x] Change the function, mount using disk label rather than config?
 [ ] Add memory queue and thread
 [ ] use external yaml to config
 [ ] Make it a service